PhVHoang/phvhoang.github.io/_pages/about.md

 Greetings, I'm [Hoang Pham](https://www.linkedin.com/in/hoang-pham-770010128/), a software and data platform engineer.

 Originally from Vietnam, I've had professional experience in Japan and Singapore before returning to Vietnam in mid-2023.
-Presently senior technical lead and lead data engineer at HCL/ANZ Bank.
+Presently Senior Technical Lead and Lead Data Engineer at HCL/ANZ Bank.
 Previously Data Platform Engineer at Shopee, Rakuten & Co-Founder of Amusingo - an EdTech startup.

 With over 5 years of experience, I specialize in backend development, data engineering, machine learning, and software infrastructure.